Crabeater Seal

 Key Features

-- Slender, streamlined 'dog-like' snout
+- Slender, dog-like snout

-- Pale, uniform coat color that fades with age
+- Pale, uniform coat color

 When You’ll See Them